How To Stop Dog Barking At The Door

 You can practice this in short sessions, maybe 10-15 rings per session; 1-2 times a day.
 You will know when your dog is ready to move on to the next step because when the doorbell rings, he will look at you and wait for food instead of barking.

-See also How To Train A Puppy To Use A Dog Door
+See also How To Train A Puppy To Be Calm

 Note: He doesn’t have to sit during this step, if he does – Awesome!- but if he doesn’t, that’s fine too.
 He just needs to be quiet for half a second while he chews his food.
 That’s all we want in this step.